FrankWan27/PacmanPrototype/README.md

 - You win if you can fill the energy bar to the max.
 - The game ends when the player runs out of lives or runs out of energy.

-You can play an online demo [here](https://frankwan27.github.io/pacman/index.html), or download the Android APK [here](https://github.com/FrankWan27/PacmanPrototype/releases/)
+You can play the online demo [here](https://frankwan27.github.io/pacman/index.html), or download the Android APK [here](https://github.com/FrankWan27/PacmanPrototype/releases/)